jackoc1/draughts_bot/README.md

 to familiarise myself with algorithms used in machine learning and AI.

 This project is built exclusively in Python since understanding and not performance is my main goal.
 Python is also the
-standard language for most machine learning projects if I end up including and bots capable of being trained, rather than
+standard language for most machine learning projects, which will be handy if I end up including any bots capable
-brute forcing moves.
+of being trained, rather than just brute forcing moves with a state space search.

 # draughts_bot
 The draughts_bot repository contains two packages: